Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 | <img src="readme_image/dynamic_reward_comparison1.png" height="200"> | <img src="readme_image/dynamic_reward_comparison2.png" height="200"> |
 |               Red: dynamic reward / Blue: fixed reward               |       Left: Game length / Middle: Total reward /  Right: Score       |

 Like many other video games, Snake game progressively gets more challenging as you play, so adjusting the feedback amount becomes crucial in reflecting the real game play experience.
-I implemented a dynamic reward and penalty system, starting with small collision penalties and apple rewards in the early game.
-This emphasizes exploration behavior early on, with the importance of apple and collision feedback gradually increasing as the game progresses.
+I noticed that the priority for making safe move gets increasingly important as the snake gets longer.
+Based on that, I implemented a dynamic reward and penalty system.

+It starts with a small safe-move reward in the early game to encourage/greedy behavior while the risk of collision is lower.
+As the game progresses, the gradual increment of safe-move reward should teach the agent that it's better to be safe than sorry.
 Above charts show this system in action.
 Although agent with fixed reward got more reward, but the agent with dynamix reward survived longer and scored higher.

 |                Inefficient Move Penalty Test                 |
 |:------------------------------------------------------------:|